Petsku01/Theory/Analyses/Adblock_Usage_Guide.markdown

 - **Users**: Try uBlock Origin or Brave Browser for robust ad and tracker blocking.
 Update filter lists regularly and whitelist sites you want to support.
 - **Publishers**: Use non-invasive ads or subscriptions to reduce reliance on tracking.
 Aggressive anti-adblock tactics just push users away.
 - **Advertisers**: Focus on privacy-respecting ads, like contextual ones, to build trust.
-- **Policymakers**: Consider laws to protect adblocker usage, as 33% of Americans support this to prioritize privacy.

 ## References
 - [The Effect of Ad Blocking on User Engagement with the Web](https://dl.acm.org/doi/10.1145/3178876.3186162)